Skip to main content

 The relational database includes functions like data accuracy, integrity, security, and consistency.
 It is totally different when file storage is used in a DBMS.
 RDBMS offers users data accuracy, easy access to data, data integrity, flexibility, and high security.

-It acts as an interface between databases, users, and applications and manages administrative functions for access, performance, and data storage.
+It serves as an interface between databases, users, and applications, managing administrative functions for access, performance, and data storage.
 RDBMS permits users to create, read, update, and delete operations that can be performed with advanced, consistent data treatment.

 RDBMS usually provides metadata collections and data dictionaries to handle data.
-Structured Query Language (SQL) is most commonly used by RDBMS to perform data-interacting tasks like creating a table and inserting data, modifying and updating data, filtering and querying data, and deleting tables or data.
+RDBMS most commonly uses Structured Query Language (SQL) to perform data-interacting tasks like creating a table and inserting data, modifying and updating data, filtering and querying data, and deleting tables or data.

 Useful Link: A Guide to DevOps Implementation on Google Cloud